 (1) It is the first time stakeholders, entrepreneurs & policymakers from all over the world gather in the United Nations to discuss in an open manner where this technology is going to bring us; the potential, risks and changes.

 (2) This event focused on Sustainable Development – how this new technology can help make the world better than we found it.

 Inside the Walls of the Palais de Nations

 We arrived the grounds of the United Nations early.
 As expected, security was tight and after we got our passes, we headed towards Room XX in Building E where the main event was to be held.

 We might have been a tad bit too early.
-But by being the earliest ones there, we were fortunate to bumped into Stephen, one of the lead organisers, and was rewarded with some photo opportunities in an empty Room XX.
+But by being the earliest ones there, we were fortunate to bumped into Stephen DeMeulenaere, the lead organiser, and was rewarded with some photo opportunities in the empty Room XX.

 Room XX is known for its majestic ceiling art piece.
 The colourful stalagmites that form the unique ceiling texture symbolises the beautiful yet dangerous and chaotic world we live in and how we, as a human race, hold the ability to create both good or harm around us in this shared planet called Earth.

 While the main event starts at 10 am, we had the opportunity to listen to some presentations by 3 organisations who have already been interfacing with the United Nations prior to this event.
 They are Bancor, Consensys and FairFoods.

 Galia co-founded Bancor, a project that helps smaller community currencies to have liquidity so that they are supported while their adoption is still low and growing.

 Vanessa leads Consensys, a software development foundry for the Ethereum blockchain and also the Blockchains for Social Impact Coalition.
 One particular slide that sticks to mind was one that maps out the blockchain projects that already have started making significant impact to daily live measured against the 17 UN Sustainability Goals.